Dual Sided Chain Catcher:

 – Stainless steel bolts.

-– Fits most bikes with a braze-on style front derailleur (road, gravel, cross).
+– Fits most bikes with a braze-on style front derailleur or clamp on style (road, gravel, cyclo-cross).

 – Mounts on existing FD braze-on tab with most makes of Front Derailleurs.